Reality Index

 What inflation has really been for the past 55 years.

-The headline finding.
-A basket of goods and services that cost $100 in 1980 costs $515 per the Reality Index in 2025, versus $391 per the official CPI.
-The Reality Index ran 32.0% faster than CPI over 45 years.
+Annual series, 1980–2025.
+A fixed 1980 basket of goods and services that cost $100 in 1980 costs $463 per the Reality Index in 2025, versus $391 per the official CPI.
+The Reality Index ran 18.5% faster than CPI over 45 years — roughly 0.38 percentage points a year.
+The headline above is the latest monthly reading; this annual series is the long-run context.

 Reality Index 1980 → 2025